Back to Blog

 Important Caveats

-Grade matters: “FDA compliant UHMW” specifically formulated differs from standard UHMW.
-Always specify FDA grades.
+Grade specification is equally critical.
+“FDA compliant UHMW” refers to material specifically formulated for food contact applications, which differs from standard industrial UHMW.
+Always specify FDA grades explicitly when ordering.

-Documentation matters: Suppliers should provide compliance letters confirming the specific material meets FDA requirements.
+Documentation closes the loop.
+Suppliers should provide compliance letters confirming the specific material meets FDA requirements for your application.
+Without paperwork, you have no audit trail.

 FDA-Compliant Metals